Engineering propagating cat states with driving-assisted cavity QED

-We find that the numerically optimized $\kappa\td{ex}$ is close to $\kappa\td{in} \sqrt{1+3C\td{in}}$ (see Fig.~\ref{fig:opt_kappa_ex_four_cat}).
-Thus, considering $C\td{in} \gg 1$ for high fidelity, the optimal $\kappa_{\text{ex}}$ will be proportional to $g\sqrt{\kappa_{\text{in}}/\gamma}$, which is the same attitude in the case of the Schr\"{o}dinger-cat entangled state.
-Such a universal attitude is interesting and investigating its physical origin is left for future work.
+Assuming a sufficient long pulse, we numerically calculate the fidelity of the four-component cat state generation and find that the numerically optimized $\kappa\td{ex}$ is close to $\kappa\td{in} \sqrt{1+3C\td{in}}$, as shown in Fig.~\ref{fig:opt_kappa_ex_four_cat}.
+Thus, the optimal $\kappa_{\text{ex}}$ will be proportional to $g\sqrt{\kappa_{\text{in}}/\gamma}$ for $C_\text{in} \gg 1$, as in the case of a single 4LS.
+These results regarding the bandwidth of the pulse and optimization of $\kappa_\text{ex}$ further support the universal property of a cavity-QED system.
+Investigating those physical origins is left for future work.